ac1ra/GA-H61N-USB3-Hackintosh/README.md

 #### Creating USB

-**I recommend to create on the USB-flash with USB3.0, because the install will very long.** Creating USB and installing using Clover UEFI works on the NUC7i3BNH.
+**I recommend to create on the USB-flash with USB3.0, because the install will very long.** Creating USB and installing using Clover EFI works.
 Make USB flash with GPT parition for Clover EFI.

 Terminal: